 John believes that the Cowell consultant still owes us a final report.
 Tom will check with Terry on that and follow up to see if we can get a final report.

-Tom noted that the Cowell roof is over 5 years old (2011) and thus not suitable for solar installation.
+Tom noted that the Cowell roof is over 5 years old (2011) and thus, according to Energy Resources USA advice to Terry (Town Administrator), not suitable for solar installation.

 New Business: The group agreed to meet monthly on 3rd Thursdays at 7pm, and to adjust to meet more frequently as needed, if there are projects and grant deadlines that need attention.
+Our next meetings are presently scheduled for October 21, November 18, and December 16.

 Adjourned at 8:15 pm